 LNG floating terminal

-The Finnish state has asked Gasgrid Finland Oy to investigate the addition of an LNG floating terminal vessel, or floating storage and regasification unit (FSRU), as an alternative to Finnish gas import.
-The lease of the terminal vessel will enable Finland to break out of its dependence on Russian pipeline gas.
+The Finnish state tasked Gasgrid Finland Oy with investigating the addition of an LNG floating terminal vessel, or floating storage and regasification unit (FSRU), as an alternative to Finnish gas import in early 2022.
+The lease of the terminal vessel enables Finland to break out of its dependence on Russian pipeline gas.
 Ensuring security of supply in the event of uncertain and unpredictable situations is paramount.
-The fastest solution to ensure Finland’s security of supply and the continuity of gas supplies in all different scenarios is an LNG floating terminal.
-The ship secures Finland’s energy supply for both industry and households for a long time and is therefore an important project for the whole of Finland.
+The fastest solution to ensure Finland’s security of supply and the continuity of gas supplies in all different scenarios was an LNG floating terminal.
+The vessel secures Finland’s energy supply for both industry and households for a long time and is therefore an important project for the whole of Finland.

 Facts

-- The LNG floating terminal coming to Finland is 291 meters long and 43 meters wide.
+- The LNG floating terminal in Finland is 291 meters long and 43 meters wide

-- The LNG terminal ship is anchored to the port structure, after which the liquefied natural gas is re-vaporized onboard.
-The gas is then fed to the existing gas network via a connecting pipeline in the port structures.
+- The LNG terminal ship is anchored to the port structure, and the liquefied natural gas is re-vaporized onboard.
+The gas is then fed to the existing gas network via a connecting pipeline in the port structures

-- After commissioning the LNG for the terminal vessel is delivered by tankers from the global market, examples are Australia, Qatar, Norway, Malaysia, The U.S., and Algeria.
+- Customers procure the the LNG for the terminal vessel, and it is delivered by tankers from the global market, e.g. Australia, Qatar, Norway, Malaysia, The U.S., and Algeria

 Pictures